eneplab/korea-municipal-mrio/README.md

 # Municipal MRIO Korea 2020

-This repository contains the Python workflow used to construct a benchmark-consistent municipality-level multi-regional input-output (MRIO) dataset for Korea in 2020.
+This repository contains the Python workflow used to construct a municipality-level multi-regional input-output (MRIO) dataset for Korea in 2020.

 The workflow reconstructs the dataset from the input files in `data/` and metadata in `metadata/`.
 The finalized data release is distributed separately through Zenodo.